 - Dr Charles Ilsley: evaluation of new treatments for myocardial infarction; invasive surgery, hybrid revascularisation and coronary angioplasty

 - Dr Mark Mason: myocardial protection, mode of action and efficacy of cardiac resynchronisation therapy.

 - Professor Thomas Luscher: vascular disease, coagulation in ageing, hypertension, the role of endothelium-derived mediators in the regulation of vascular tone and structure, platelet-vessel wall interactions, lipid disorders, atherosclerosis, inflammation, heart disease, acute coronary syndromes.

 Congenital heart disease

-The Trust has one of the two largest centres for adult congenital heart disease research in the world.
+We have one of the two largest centres for adult congenital heart disease research in the world.

-The Trust has a large team, working with colleagues at Chelsea and Westminster hospital and in paediatrics, focused on all aspects of congenital heart disease:
+We has a large team, working with colleagues at Chelsea and Westminster hospital and in paediatrics, focused on all aspects of congenital heart disease:

 - Professor Michael Gatzoulis and Dr Kostas Dimopoulos: mechanisms of adult congenital heart disease; disease management, late outcomes and prognostication; pregnancy and heart disease